DendrouLab/panpipes/docs/usage/gene_list_format.md

 ### Suppying custom gene lists to calculate QC metrics

 The custom genelist file can be supplied by the user in two worflows to perform the three main actions:

 1. **Ingest workflow**

     pipeline_ingest config file: (pipeline.yml)

-    ```
+    ```yaml
     custom_genes_file: resources/qc_genelist_1.0.csv
     ```

 2. **Preprocess workflow**

     pipeline_preprocess config file: (pipeline.yml)

-    ```
+    ```yaml
     exclude_file: resources/qc_genelist_1.0.csv
     ```

 *Note that we have formatted an example file containing all genes to use in both workflows, and therefore supply the same file to both workflows but users can have independent files for each of them.*

 ### Explaining custom gene lists actions

 1. **Ingest workflow** (pipeline_ingest.py)

 - **calc_proportions:** calculate proportion of reads mapping to X genes over total number of reads, per cell, using [scanpy.pp.calculate_qc_metrics](https://scanpy.readthedocs.io/en/stable/generated/scanpy.pp.calculate_qc_metrics.html#scanpy.pp.calculate_qc_metrics).

     For example, for the rna modality, including a list of mitochondiral genes in the group `mt`, and setting

         calc_proportion: mt

     will calculate the proportion of reads mapping to the genes whose group is "mt" and and will add `pct_counts_mt`, and `total_counts_mt` to the `mdata["rna"].obs` assay.

 - **score_genes:** using [scanpy.tl.score_genes](https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.score_genes.html), it calculates the average expression of a set of genes, subtracted of the average expression of a reference set of genes.
 First introduced in Satija et al. Nature Biotechnology (2015).